+There are typically two ways of linearizing the vacuum Einstein equations, one via metric perturbations and the other via tetrad perturbations.
 The linear stability of Schwarzschild metric under metric perturbations was resolved recently in \cite{DRG16linearstabSchw,Hung2017linearstabSchw}.
-The former one starts from a Regge-Wheeler \cite{ReggeWheeler1957} type equation satisfied by some scalar constructed by applying a physical-space version of fixed-frequency \emph{Chandrasekhar transformation} \cite{chandrasekhar1975linearstabSchw} to some Riemann curvature components (closely related to extreme components in N-P formalism), and the later one carries out a detailed study on Regge-Wheeler-Zerilli-Moncrief \cite{ReggeWheeler1957,Zerilli1970evenparity,moncrief74gravitational} system.
-The energy and Morawetz estimates, as well as decay estimates, for this system are also obtained in \cite{Jinhua17LinGraSchw}.
+The former one starts from a Regge--Wheeler \cite{ReggeWheeler1957} type equation satisfied by some scalar constructed by applying a physical-space version of fixed-frequency \emph{Chandrasekhar transformation} \cite{chandrasekhar1975linearstabSchw} to some Riemann curvature components (closely related to extreme components in N--P formalism), and the later one carries out a detailed study on the Regge--Wheeler--Zerilli--Moncrief \cite{ReggeWheeler1957,Zerilli1970evenparity,moncrief74gravitational} system.
+The energy, Morawetz, and pointwise decay estimates for this system are obtained in \cite{Jinhua17LinGraSchw} as well.